OWASP/www-project-juice-shop/tab_features.md

   Windows/Mac/Linux
 * **Self-contained**: Additional dependencies are pre-packaged or will be resolved and downloaded automatically
+* **Beginner-friendly**: Hacking Instructor tutorial scripts guide users through several of the easier challenges while explaining the underlying vulnerabilities
+* **Gamification**: The application notifies you on solved challenges and keeps track of successfully exploited vulnerabilities on a Score Board
 * **Self-healing**: The simple SQLite and MarsDB databases are wiped and repopulated from scratch on every server startup
-* **Gamification**: The application notifies you on solved challenges and keeps track of successfully exploited vulnerabilities on a Score Board
 * **Re-branding**: Fully customizable in business context and look & feel to your own corporate or customer requirements
 * **CTF-support**: Challenge notifications optionally contain a flag